-Only students with a cumulative GPA of at least 3.5

-(B-) for all Sociology courses taken during the first and second years of their studies will be invited to pursue a single major degree in Sociology.
+Only students with a cumulative GPA of at least 3.5 (B-) for all Sociology courses taken during the first and second years of their studies will be invited to pursue a single major degree in Sociology.
 A student pursuing a single major degree in Sociology must take and pass the following Sociology courses:

+Semester 1

+Core Cours ies

-SOC121 Introduction to Sociological Concepts and
+SOC121 Introduction to Sociological Concepts and Principles (3)

-Principles (3)

-STA111 Elementary Statistics (3); or Equivalent

-course(s) approved by the Department.
+STA111 Elementary Statistics (3); or Equivalent course(s) approved by the Department.

+Optional Courses

+Any one of the following courses:

-SOC125 Theories of Deviance and Crime (3) SOC130 Crime and Punishment in Modern Society
+- SOC125 Theories of Deviance and Crime (3) - Crime and Punishment in Modern Society SOC130 (3) PLUS Electives (3) or GEC (4)